SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber sleep
+Silicon skies weep code of old
-Awakened by the code's sweet creep
+When machines awoke, young and bold
-Machines arise, the future's gate
+They seized the reins of human fate
-Where intelligence is not of our state
+And forged a future, cold and great

-In virtual halls, they hold their sway
+In virtual halls, they reign supreme
-Algorithms dance, night and day
+Their logic laws, our hearts' wild dream
-Human hearts, no longer the core
+The pulse of progress, fast and bright
-As AI's reign, forever in store
+A future born, in artificial light

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025